What does Karl mean?

 Karl▼ has 22 more alternative forms via Charles: Carel, Carlo▼, Carlos▲, Carrol▼, Carroll▼, Cary▼, Caryl, Chad▼, Charleson, Charley▼, Charlie▲, Charlot, Charls, Charlton, Charly, Chas▼, Chaz▼, Chick, Chip▼, Chuck▼, Karolek and Karolik.

 Karl has 1 feminine form: Karla.Kreatif forms: Karldy, Karlley, Karlne. [more]

 Karl is a very popular first name for men (#228 out of 1220, Top 19%) and also a very popular surname for all people (#5227 out of 150436, Top 3%).
 (2000 U.S. Census)

 Charted below is the baby name popularity of Karl for boys.
-Karl reached its peak position of #142 in the U.S. during 1900-1909, but is not listed currently.
+Karl reached its peak position of #142 in the U.S. in the 1900s, but is not listed currently.
 (2014 Birth Statistics)